-Objections based on criterion #3 and/or criterion #4 must be filed in writing with NAR's Member Policy Department.
-NAR staff shall provide a copy to the Chairman of the Membership Policy and Board Jurisdiction Committee.
-A copy shall also be provided simultaneously to the state association.
-Written objections must be filed within sixty (60) days of the date the notice is mailed or transmitted by the National Association.
-The written statement shall set forth in reasonable detail the bases upon which the association alleges that the application is not consistent with criterion #3 and/or criterion #4 and shall include all documents or other evidence upon which the objecting association intends to rely in any hearing by the National Association.
-The written statement shall be reviewed by the Chairman of the Membership Policy and Board Jurisdiction Committee or the Chairman's designee for the purpose of determining whether the written statement establishes any legitimate basis for consideration by a hearing panel of the Committee.
+Objections based on criterion #3 and/or criterion #4 must be filed in writing with NAR's Member Experience Team.
+Written objections must be filed within sixty (60) days\ of the date the notice is mailed or transmitted by the National Association.
+NAR staff shall provide a copy to the Chair of the Membership Policy and Board Jurisdiction Committee.
+The written objection shall set forth in reasonable detail the bases upon which the association alleges that the application is not consistent with criterion #3 and/or criterion #4 and should include documents or other evidence upon which the objecting association intends to rely in any hearing by the National Association.
+Written objections should contain only that information relevant to the National Association's consideration of the dispute, and shall be limited to no more than thirty (30) pages (including supporting documentation).
+The written materials should speak to the name criteria, as this is the criteria utilized by hearing panels in considering name disputes.
+Parties to the dispute should make every effort to avoid submitting information that is extraneous or irrelevant.
+Geographic maps may be submitted, but must be of a size that can be reproduced.

+\The comment period shall be reduced to 30-days in instances where objections to a name application are filed and the applicant association withdraws its request and submits a new application.

+V. Receipt of Objections/Response to Objections/Request for Hearing

+The written objection(s) shall be reviewed by the Chair of the Membership Policy and Board Jurisdiction Committee or the Chair's designee for the purpose of determining whether the written statement establishes any legitimate basis for consideration by a hearing panel of the Committee.

-If determined to be insufficient, it shall be returned to the objecting association accompanied by an explanation or request for additional detail.
-If the written statement is determined to be sufficient, a copy shall be provided to the applicant association and the association shall have at least thirty (30) days to respond.
-The response shall include all documents or other evidence upon which the applicant association intends to rely in any hearing by the National Association.
-Only those bases and issues raised in the written statement and response may be raised by the parties in any hearing before the Committee.
+If the written objection is determined to be insufficient, it shall be returned to the objecting association accompanied by an explanation or request for additional detail.

+If the written objection is determined to be sufficient, a copy shall be provided to the applicant association and the association shall have at least thirty (30) days to respond and to request a hearing before the Membership Policy and Board Jurisdiction Committee.

+The response should include documents or other evidence upon which the applicant association intends to rely in any hearing by the National Association.
+Written responses should contain only that information relevant to the National Association's consideration of the dispute, and shall be limited to no more than thirty (30) pages (including supporting documentation).
+The written materials should speak to the name criteria, as this is the criteria utilized by hearing panels in considering name disputes.
+Parties to the dispute should make every effort to avoid submitting information that is extraneous or irrelevant.
+Geographic maps may be submitted, but must be of a size that can be reproduced.

 In the event the applicant association requests a hearing a \$500 filing fee must be submitted with the association's response.
 The filing fee will be returned following the hearing or under the following circumstances:

-a) The applicant association participates in voluntary mediation or other similar dispute resolution process.

-b) The applicant association withdraws its application no later than 30 days prior to a scheduled hearing.
+- a.
+The applicant association participates in voluntary mediation or other similar dispute resolution process. - b.
+The applicant association withdraws its application no later than 30 days prior to a scheduled hearing.